astrohart/xyLOGIX.Core.Debug.VS2019/xyLOGIX.Core.Debug/README.md

-The TextWritten event is raised when text has been output to a console, text file, or other destination, as a means of allowing more than one part of a software system to participate in the output of text.
+The TextWritten event is raised when text has been output to a console, text file, or other base, as a means of allowing more than one part of a software system to participate in the output of text.

 <a name='T-xyLOGIX-Core-Debug-TraceOutputLocation'></a>